 Feature Cut-through Store-and-forward Forwarding Data forwarding starts before an entire packet is received Device waits for entire packet received before processing.
 Latency Low latency, less than 1 micro second.
 Higher latency; latency depends on frame size.
 FCS Errors FCS errors may be propagated from one device to another.
 FCS errors are checked and error packets are discarded in the MAC receive.

-3 MTU size is validated by MAC receive.
-Oversize packets are dropped at the MAC layer. -- --- --
+MTU size MTU size is validated by MAC receive.
+Oversize packets are marked as error packets but not dropped in the MAC receive.
+MTU size is validated by MAC receive.
+Oversize packets are dropped at the MAC layer.